osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 5. Can contain a maximum of 100 characters

 ## Indexes
-You define secondary indexes on the SdsStream and primary index on the SdsType.
+You define secondary indexes on the SdsStream and the primary index on the SdsType.
 If the primary index defined on the SdsType is a compound index, secondary indexes on the SdsStream are allowed as long as that compound index does not have more than two properties.
 For more information on compound indexes, see [Indexes](xref:sdsIndexes#compound-indexes).
 <!-- Secondary indexes apply to a single property.
 In other words, there are no compound secondary indexes.-->